CezaryDanielNowak/node-api-cache-proxy/README.md

 API
 ------
 `var apiCache = new APICache(config)`, config:
+- `cacheEnabled` {boolean}: When false, plugin will work as proxy, without caching.
 - `apiUrl` {string, required}: Proxy replaces protocol, domain part with apiUrl
-- `cacheDir` {string, required}: Directory to save requests
+- `cacheDir` {string}: Directory to save requests
-- `excludeRequestHeaders` {array, required}: headers to ommit when writing or reading cache file
+- `excludeRequestHeaders` {array}: headers to ommit when writing or reading cache file
 - `excludeRequestParams` {array}: usually cache parameter from your request address
 - `localURLReplace(url: string)` {function}: prepare url to API
 - `isValidResponse` {function(requestEnvelope: Object)}: Check if API response is valid or not.